ARCHER2-HPC/archer2-docs/user-guide/debug.rst

 valgrind4hpc
 ------------

 Valgrind4hpc is a Valgrind-based debugging tool to aid in the detection of  memory  leaks  and  errors  in  parallel applications.
 Valgrind4hpc aggregates any duplicate messages  across  ranks  to  help  provide  an understandable picture of program behavior.
-Valgrind4hpc manages starting and redirecting output from many copies of  Valgrind,  as  well  as deduplicating  and filtering Valgrind messages.
+Valgrind4hpc manages starting and redirecting output from many copies of  Valgrind,  as  well  as recombining  and filtering Valgrind messages.
 If your program can be debugged with Valgrind, it can be debugged with valgrind4hpc.

 The valgrind4hpc module enables the use of standard valgrind as well as the valgrind4hpc version more suitable to parallel programs.